-If you are more of a traveling musician and like to work on the go then you should go for a laptop.
-Because of its portability and all-in-one design, the laptop is a perfect workstation for a traveling musician or just a beginner who wants a more flexible workstation.
-It is a perfect fit for a student or young musician as well because generally, they will not have a permanent home to set up and invest heavily in a computer.
+If you are more of a traveling musician and like to work on the go then you should go for a laptop because of its portability and all-in-one design.
+A laptop is a perfect workstation for a traveling musician or just a beginner who wants a more flexible option.

-On the other hand, if you are looking for a work beast then you should always prefer a computer as your workstation because it is much more capable to handle big sessions and more preferred in professional setups.
+On the other hand, if you are looking for a work beast then you should always choose a computer as your workstation.
+It is much more capable to handle big sessions and is more preferred in professional setups.
 Although they are not as portable as laptops, they offer greater performance and expansion options.

-Since it is much more customizable you can pick and choose what kind of specifications you want in your workstation to make the best and budget-friendly pick for you.
-A laptop on the other hand only gives you a few options to choose from and the least amount of customization options.
+Since it is much more customizable, you can pick and choose what kind of specifications you want.
+You can make the best choice depending on your budget.
+A laptop, on the other hand, only gives you a few options to choose from and a lesser amount of customization options.

 Consider your requirements and options before making the choice.